Anyline vs Trax

 - SDK for iOS and Android — Native mobile SDKs for app integration

-- Object Detection — Detects various objects in retail environments
+- Object Detection — Detects products and objects on retail shelves

-- Integration capabilities — Integrates with various retail systems
+- Integration Support — Integrates with retail systems and workflows

 - High accuracy in text and barcode scanning